-Also mirroring the Fiscal Year 2022 Greenbook, the two recent Greenbooks propose (at pages 31 and 79, respectively) to tax capital gains and qualified dividends at the same rate as ordinary income (that is, 37 percent under current law or 39.6 percent as proposed).
+Also mirroring the Fiscal Year 2022 Greenbook, the two recent Greenbooks propose (at pages 31 and 79, respectively) to tax long-term capital gains and qualified dividends at the same rate as ordinary income (that is, 37 percent under current law or 39.6 percent as proposed).
 This would apply to taxpayers with taxable income (not adjusted gross income as in last year's proposal) over \$1 million (\$500,000 for married individuals filing separately).
-It would be effective for gains "required to be recognized" and dividends received on or after the date of enactment (not the puzzling "date of announcement" as in the Fiscal Year 2022 proposal).
+It would be effective "for gains required to be recognized and for dividends received on or after the date of enactment" (an improvement over the puzzling "date of announcement" as in the Fiscal Year 2022 proposal).